transloadit/uppy/website/src/docs/transloadit.md

 module: "@uppy/transloadit"
 permalink: docs/transloadit/
 category: 'File Processing'
+tagline: manipulate and transcode uploaded files using the <a href="https://transloadit.com">transloadit.com</a> service
 ---

 The `@uppy/transloadit` plugin can be used to upload files to [Transloadit](https://transloadit.com/) for all kinds of processing, such as transcoding video, resizing images, zipping/unzipping, [and much more](https://transloadit.com/services/).